-I’ve taken a really nice AKC arcticle and expanded on it to try to address problems I have seen over many years of puppies in our lives.
+I’ve taken a really nice AKC arcticle and expanded on it to try to address some problems I have seen over many years of puppies in our lives!

 Congratulations!
 You’ve taken the plunge and joined the exciting and sometimes chaotic world of dog ownership.
 By now, hopefully you’ve done the research and have somewhat of an understanding of how to care for your new puppy.
 Your house is going to be the place that your dog spends the majority of his life, so it’s vitally important that you take precautions to make sure that it is a safe environment for him.

 Puppies are EXTREMELY energetic and curious, so when puppy-proofing your home, you must be thorough.
 Puppy-proofing is, in many ways, similar to baby-proofing, in that you’re trying to keep the puppy safe and out of things that he shouldn’t be into.

 IF YOUR PUPPY IS QUIET, OUT OF SIGHT and NOT CRATED - THEY ARE PROBABLY GETTING INTO TROUBLE!!!

 Puppy-Proofing Tips For Indoors